naimo84/kalender-events/docs/guide/debug.md

-# Debug kalender-events
+# Debug node-red-contrib-ical-events

-[kalender-events](https://github.com/niamo84/kalender-events) uses the [debug](https://www.npmjs.com/package/debug) package to put out some more informations, when collecting ical events from the calender.
+My library [kalender-events](https://github.com/niamo84/kalender-events) uses the [debug](https://www.npmjs.com/package/debug) package to put out some more informations, when collecting ical events from the calender.

 To activate the additional logging, you have to set the environment variable ``DEBUG`` to ``kalender-events``.